 The Noah is one of Daccordi’s top road frames.
-Everything Daccordi makes is essentially “race-ready”, but the Noah takes it to another level with more advanced materials, with a hand-wrapped frame of the highest performance but also one with an exceptionally refined ride quality.
+Everything Daccordi makes is essentially “race-ready”, but the Noah takes it to another level using more advanced materials with a hand-wrapped frame to deliver the highest performance while also retaining an exceptionally refined ride quality.

 Though it’s a break from tradition, we decided to match this Italian beauty with a groupset that, arguably, has no peer at the moment.
 Shimano’s brand new Dura Ace 9100 is so refined in both performance and increasingly with Shimano’s product, aesthetics, that it was a no-brainer.

 We went back to Italy with a finishing kit from Deda, using their top-of-the-line Superzero bars, stem, and seatpost.
-Enve is the flavour of the month for most people these days, but we think the shape of the Superzero aero road bars are even more comfortable, super sexy, and lighter as well, and the same goes for the stem and seatpost, which has a comfy and light-weight Selle San Marco saddle attached to it.
+Everyone loves a bit of Enve, and we’ve built up a few Daccordi’s with their fine kit, but we think the shape of the Superzero aero road bars are even more comfortable, super sexy, and are lighter as well.
+The same goes for the stem and seatpost, which has a comfy and light-weight Selle San Marco saddle attached to it.

-For the wheels, anything reasonably light and stiff would suit this bike, but in this example is a pair of Mavic 40C carbon wheels, as used by the pro’s at the World Tour level.
+For the wheels, anything reasonably light and stiff would suit this bike, but in this example is a pair of Mavic 40C carbon wheels.

 Give us a call or come by the shop to find out if this is the right bike for you.